Frequently Asked Questions

 The age of Australopithecus afarensis and other fossils is not determined by DNA.
 Instead, scientists determine the age of the geological layers in which the fossils are found.

+Several methods exist to find the age of a geological layer.
 One of the most precise methods is if volcanic layers are present above or below the layer containing the fossils.
 Researchers can date volcanic lava, ash, or tuff by measuring the content of radioactive elements in the layer, a process known as radiometric dating.
-Radioactive elements decay at a known rate, like a countdown clock.
-By measuring the ratio of certain radioactive elements to other elements, scientists can calculate the age of the volcanic layer and, by extension, the age of the layer with the fossils.
+Radioactive elements decay at a known rate, like a “countdown clock”.
+By measuring the ratio of certain radioactive elements to other elements, scientists can calculate the age of the volcanic layer and, by extension, the age of the layer with the fossils next to it.

-For example, if volcanic ash layers above and below a fossil layer are dated to 3.3 and 3.0 million years old, the fossils in the middle must be between 3.3 and 3.0 million years old.
+Let us say, that two volcanic ash layers have been dated to 3.3 and 3.0 million years old, respectively.
+Later, fossil afarensis bones and teeth are found in a geological layer between the two ash layers.
+Thus, the fossils in the middle layer must be between 3.3 and 3.0 million years old.

 CAN WE BE SURE WE HAVE DISCOVERED ALL THE SPECIES INVOLVED IN HUMAN EVOLUTION?